Turn Arduino into a motion spy! with just a PIR sensor, buzzer and LED we can detect movement easily.

 To build a PIR Motion Detector Circuit using Arduino follow the below steps for connections:

-- Gather all the parts as shown in circuit diagram.
+- First, gather all the parts as shown in circuit diagram.

-- PIR OUT pin connects to Arduino digital pin 2.
+- Next, PIR VCC pin connected to Arduino 5V, PIR GND pin connects to Arduino GND and PIR OUT pin connects to Arduino digital pin 2.

-- Arduino 5V and GND connect to breadboard power rails.
+- Finally, Arduino 5V and GND connect to breadboard power rails.

 Conclusion:

-It is good for home security and for automation.
+Furthermore, Arduino control buzzer and LED alarm and this circuit is also good for home security and for automation.